chonla/cotton/docs/index.md

 # Cotton

 Cotton is a markdown-formatted API specification runner.
-It promotes the readability of API specification.
+Cotton promotes the readability and understandability of API specification.

 ## Key Features